WildGums/WildGums.OpenSource/src/orc.controls/connectionstringbuilder.md

 This control allows user to build connection string for remote and local data sources.
 <br />Inherits from [Catel.Windows.Controls.UserControl][1]

-It works like it shown below.
+It works as shown below.
 ![ConnectionStringBuilder 01][2]

 ## Properties